-As described at Section 3.4, PGIML's risk management framework is based on a "Three Lines of Defence" model.
-Business leadership (the "first line of Defence") is responsible for the day-to-day management, operation and execution of risks and controls within their respective area of management.
-Risk management and compliance teams perform separate but complementary roles within the second line of defence to identify, measure, track and escalate areas of risk.
+As described at Section 3.4, the risk management framework is based on a "Three Lines of Defence" model.
+Business leadership (the First Line of Defence) is responsible for the day-to-day management, operation and execution of risks and controls within their respective area of management.
+Risk management and compliance teams perform separate but complementary roles within the Second Line to identify, measure, track and escalate areas of risk.

-The Compliance Department operates to independently provide guidance and assess, monitor and test the design and operational effectiveness of the PGIML first line controls required to appropriately support risk-based oversight of business growth that meets the firms values and regulatory requirements.
+The Compliance Department operates to independently provide guidance and assess, monitor and test the design and operational effectiveness of the PGIMW's first Line controls required to appropriately support risk-based oversight of business growth that meets the firms values and regulatory requirements.